');

 About Oak Island, NC

-Oak Island is a small community in North Carolina with a population of 8,888 residents.
-The median household income is $83,483 per year, which is above the national average.
-The median age in Oak Island is 61.5 years.
+Oak Island is a small town located in North Carolina with a population of 8,888 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $83,483 per year, which is 11% above the national median of $75,149.
+The median age of 61.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Oak Island, NC